-These devices provide a configuration bit that allows the user to choose between PMBus and VID modes.
-When this bit is set, the output voltage will ramp to the configured boot voltage and subsequently, respond to voltage set commands issued by the CPU on the Serial VID (SVID) interface.
+The IR38265 provides a configuration bit that allows the user to choose between i2c and VID modes.
+When this bit is set, the output voltage will ramp to the voltage set in the register selected by the VIDSEL0, VIDSEL1 and VIDSEL2 lines.
 The VID tables for 5mV and 10mV VID steps are shown in the tables below.
-Vboot should never be set to 0 V. When this bit is zero, the regulation is determined by the output voltage set by the PMBus commands (for the IR38163 and IR38363) or by the corresponding MTP registers (for the IR38165 and IR38365).
-It should be noted that irrespective of the mode used to set the output voltage, telemetry information always remains available on both the communications busses.
+When this bit is zero, the regulation is determined by the output voltage set in the corresponding MTP registers.
+It should be noted that irrespective of the mode used to set the output voltage, telemetry information always remains available on the i2c/PMBus.
+Table 3 shows how the VIDSELx lines are used to select the register containing the target value.
+It is worth noting that the VIDSEL lines may be driven with logic gates or with Open drain devices.
+When driven by open drain devices, a pullup resistor of 4.99K must be used.
+When driven by logic gates, a resistor of 4.99K is required in series with the pin.